Load Balancing in NGINX

-Whether you are replacing your F5 ADC, moving to the cloud, or building the next killer app, load balancing across multiple application instances is key to optimizing resource utilization, maximizing throughput, reducing latency, and ensuring fault-tolerant configurations.
+Whether you are migrating from hardware to software load balancers, moving to the cloud, or building the next killer app, load balancing across multiple application instances is key to optimizing resource utilization, maximizing throughput, reducing latency, and ensuring fault-tolerant configurations.
 NGINX is a very efficient load balancer in all kinds of deployment scenarios.
 In this course, you'll start with a review of the available load balancing methods.
 The course also explains how to implement session persistence in NGINX Plus with sticky cookies, sticky learn, and sticky routes, and provides examples of load balancing different upstream services, including Tomcat.

 The course is self-paced and is made up of slides with text, screenshots of example configurations, audio narration, and two video demonstrations.
 You may proceed through this course one slide at a time or you may skip around.
 You may also refer to it multiple times and take it as often as you like.